-The end of the month is a hectic time in any back office.
-A monthly checklist can help ensure that all financial transactions that affect your bottom line are accounted for.
-Setting a deadline for the month end close helps too (for example, close month and run reports by the 5th of the following month).
+Because the end of the month is a hectic time in any back office, a monthly checklist can help ensure all financial transactions that affect your bottom line are accounted for.
+Setting a deadline for the month-end close helps too.
+For example, you would regularly close the month and run reports by the fifth of the following month.

-Here’s a monthly closing list to help your accounting month end process go smoothly.
-Be sure to edit it as necessary to make it your own.
-Then implement it as part of your month end accounting procedures:
+Below is a checklist to help your accounting month-end process go smoothly.
+Feel free to edit it as necessary to make it your own, based on the needs of your organization.
+Then implement it as part of your standard month-end accounting procedures.

-Good luck and remember this academy is not meant to be a substitute for professional services, just a helpful resource.
-Always consult a CPA or trusted professional if you seek tax or accounting advice.
+Good luck, and always consult a CPA or trusted professional if you need tax or accounting advice.